 So, you are sitting in your office and have an idea for great new tool that could help your company drive efficiency.
 Now what?
 Even experienced product owners understand that launching a new software project can be riddled with challenges.
 As I guy who has sold tons of software projects and seen many fall flat, let me share with you the recipe that has led to our most successful engagements.

 Often clients come to us with nothing more than an idea.
+We prepare them with the kickoff meeting.
 Our client services team at Zitbek has to work with that client to extract the idea from our clients minds and convert it to features and functionality.
 Here is a list of the questions we ask:

 · What is the core problem you are trying to solve?